Argyle Street railway bridge, Moss Vale

-The Argyle Street railway bridge is a heritage-listed railway bridge on the Main Southern railway line (146.037 km) at Moss Vale, Wingecarribee Shire, New South Wales, Australia.
+The Argyle Street railway bridge is a heritage-listed railway bridge on the Main Southern railway line (146.037 km) at Moss Vale in the Southern Highlands of New South Wales, Australia.
 It was designed and built by the New South Wales Government Railways in 1914 with steel supplied by Dorman Long of Middlesbrough, England.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 During the period from 1910 to 1923, the New South Wales Government Railways embarked on a large programme of railway duplications; on the Main South line from Picton to Cootamundra, on the Main Western line from Bowenfels to Orange, on the Main Northern line from Farley to Branxton and on the Illawarra line from Waterfall to Wollongong.

 The dominant structure for the underbridges was the brick arch in single spans and multiple span viaducts.
 Concurrently, there were brick arches on the Metropolitan Goods Lines.

 However, there were sites where brick arches were not appropriate and Argyle Street, Moss Vale, on the Main South, was one of them.

 When the original single track Main South line was built through Moss Vale in 1868, it crossed Argyle Street on a low-level timber beam bridge.
 In 1886 the Existing Lines Branch replaced the timber bridge with a wrought iron truss, still single track.

 When the duplications were planned around 1910 a new double track bridge was designed.
 It was to be at a higher level, clear span over Argyle Street.
 By then the change over from British to American bridge technology was complete and American style steel Pratt trusses were standard for large span railway bridges.

 A policy decision was made to build for the future with bridges designed to carry locomotives of double the current weight and for higher speeds.
 This avoided the expensive operation of frequent replacing of and relocating of inadequate bridges, as happened at Moss Vale when the 30-year old wrought iron truss was removed then rebuilt at Liverpool over the Georges River to serve the military area.
 The cost-effectiveness of the policy has been proved at Moss Vale, and many other sites, because the bridges are still in use carrying the modern heavy diesel locomotives with strings of heavy bulk wagons.